+About Depth Insights

-The upheaval of our world and the upheaval of our consciousness are one and the same.” —Carl Jung, Modern Man in Search of a Soul, p.
+“The upheaval of our world and the upheaval of our consciousness are one and the same.” —Carl Jung, Modern Man in Search of a Soul, p.
 215

-Bonnie Bright, Ph.D. is a certified Transpersonal Soul-Centered Coach, and the founder of Depth Insights™, Depth Psychology Alliance™, and Depth Psychology List™.
+Bonnie Bright, Ph.D. is a certified Transpersonal Soul-Centered Coach, and the founder of Depth Insights™ and Depth Psychology Alliance™.
 After a 15-year career in Marketing Communications in retail, technology, and media, she earned M.A. degrees in Psychology from Sonoma State University and in Depth Psychology from Pacifica Graduate Institute in Santa Barbara, CA, where she also completed her Ph.D.

 Bonnie has been a boardmember for AWRT (American Women in Radio and Television) and for AHBI (Association for Holotropic Breathwork International) and has trained extensively in the Enneagram—a psycho-spiritual personality typology system; in Holotropic Breathwork™; and in various indigenous and spiritual technologies, completing a 2-year advanced training with African elder Malidoma Somé.
 She is also a certified Archetypal Pattern Analyst™ via the Assisi Institute.
-Bonnie frequently hosts an online radio show/podcast, “Depth Insights” where she and her guests take a depth psychological look at news, events, and phenomena in today’s world, and is the Executive Editor of the semi-annual Depth Insights scholarly journal.
+Bonnie frequently hosts an online radio show/podcast, “Depth Insights” where she and her guests take a depth psychological look at news, events, and phenomena in today’s world, and created and served as the Executive Editor of the semi-annual Depth Insights scholarly journal for six years.

 Bonnie’s work has appeared in various anthologies, including Towards Beginnings: Images of End (The Journal of Archetypal Studies, 2012), Occupy Psyche: Jungian Perspectives on a Movement (2012), Rebearths: Conversations with a World Ensouled (World Soul Books, 2012).
 In 2016, she published Depth Psychology and the Digital Age.
 She is working on the forthcoming anthology, Earth, Climate, Dreams: Dialogues with Depth Psychologists in the Anthropocene (Due out in mid-2019).